dannylukmana/Sekolah-App/README.md

 # School Application - CRUD System

 This application is a school management system supporting CRUD (Create, Read, Update, Delete) features to manage data such as students, teachers, and classes.
-The backend is developed using **Java Spring Boot**, and the frontend is built with **React + Vite**. **MySQL** is used as the database to store all application data.
+The backend is developed using **Java Spring Boot**, and the frontend is built with React + Vite.
+MySQL is used as the database to store all application data, with API connections facilitating seamless communication between the backend and frontend.

 ## Features